Hi all,

 Dear Neeki,

 Two things emerge from your post.
-One is about security deposit and another is refusal of the employee to pay this deposit.
+One is about the security deposit, and the other is the refusal of the employee to pay this deposit.

-First question is why you would like to take security deposit?
-After all Rs 2,000/- is not that great amount.
-So why need was felt to charge this small amount?
-What is achieved out of this concept?
+The first question is, why would you like to take a security deposit?
+After all, Rs 2,000/- is not that great an amount.
+So why was the need felt to charge this small amount?
+What is achieved from this concept?

-The second question is when did you communicate to the employee about the security deposit?
+The second question is, when did you communicate to the employee about the security deposit?
 Was it before 17th July or after?
-Did you clarify about the policy of security deposit at the time of his selection?
+Did you clarify the policy of the security deposit at the time of his selection?
 If yes, then he should not grumble about it.

-What he is says about charging meagre amount as security deposit is true.
+What he says about charging a meager amount as a security deposit is true.
 This is a novel concept.
-Nevertheless, if this was communicated to him and if the rule was applied to all the employees then he should not have any objection.
-I recommend you putting your foot down.
+Nevertheless, if this was communicated to him and if the rule was applied to all the employees, then he should not have any objection.
+I recommend you put your foot down.
 For the sake of one employee, rules need not be bent.
-Waiver of this condition could demotivate the employees who have paid security deposit.
+Waiver of this condition could demotivate the employees who have paid the security deposit.

 Thanks,